Joseph-N/versioner/README.md

 Attachments can also be edited by clicking on the attachment thumbnail, hitting edit button and then uploading a new version (image) and that will automatically create a new version for it.

----
+## conclusion

 That should be it!
 I'm hoping I din't leave anything out from the requirements.
 Please feel free to reach me regarding any questions on this either by email or on oDesk message.
 I will be more than glad to clarify any functionality/ issue

-### Thank you.
+### Thank you so much!